(4.5 / 5)

 This seems a good moment to back up and describe the entire line of Vina Cobos’ wines.
 All of these are available in a Malbec and Cabernet version, but as usual I am focusing on the Malbec.

 Felino is readily available in the States for about $19.
 It aspires to take the sweet spot from Catena Malbec in this category.
 It’s not a bad wine, but with some shopping around I think you can do better for the price.
-3 out of 5 stars (3 / 5)
+(3 / 5)

 Bramare is where Hobbs starts to get serious about wine.
 This bottle can be found around $43, again coincidentally about the same price as Catena Alta.
-3.5 out of 5 stars (3.5 / 5)
+(3.5 / 5)

 But for my money, where Vina Cobos starts to become a must-try is at the next level up: the green-label Bramares.
 These are the wines from specific vineyards.
 The one from the Marchiori Vineyard, about $75 if you shop carefully, is one of the best wines I have ever tasted.
-4.5 out of 5 stars (4.5 / 5)
+(4.5 / 5)

 But my friend Greg and I were sitting in the stunning courtyard of the Palacio Duhau – Park Hyatt, arguably one of the nicest places to have a drink in the world.
 And Cobos Malbec was on the wine list.
 I’d just gotten a mess of pesos at 11/1 exchange via Xoom.com.
 So everything was a bargain, right?
 It not now, when?